imagej/imagej.github.io/_pages/plugins/xlib/index.md

 Striping artifacts may occur due to undesired effects during data acquisition.
 Defect detector pixels might be the reason of stripes in the projections of computed tomography measurements resulting in ring artifacts after reconstruction.
 Waterfall artifacts might be the reason for stripes when accessing 3D data using FIB-nanotomography.
 Both types of artifacts can be erased by a technique for stripe filtering based on the combination of wavelet and Fourier transform [Münch2009].
 The potential of the stripe filtering plugin is shown in the figure below by applying it to a gray level image (top) and to a RGB image (bottom).

-{% include img src="xfig6-12-1.jpg" width="500" caption="Gray level (top) and RGB (bottom) image containing horizontal stripes (left) and the results of the stripe filtering plugin (right)." %}
+{% include img src="xfig6-12-1" width="500" caption="Gray level (top) and RGB (bottom) image containing horizontal stripes (left) and the results of the stripe filtering plugin (right)." %}

 In the next figure, the stripes in CT projections (top) and the resulting ring artifacts in the reconstructed images (bottom) is presented, the original situation to the left and the results after stripe filtering to the right.

-{% include img src="xfig6-12-2.jpg" width="500" caption="Projection image in a CT slice (top) before (left) and after (right) stripe filtering.
+{% include img src="xfig6-12-2" width="500" caption="Projection image in a CT slice (top) before (left) and after (right) stripe filtering.
 The stripes in the projections yield ring artifacts in the reconstructed image (bottom).
 An original (left) and its filtered version (right) is displayed." %}

 -   {% include citation doi='10.1364/OE.17.008567' %}

-{% include thumbnail src='/media/plugins/xfig6-13.jpg' title='Flowers image (top left), its transform into polar coordinates (top right), its scaling followed by a rotation (bottom left), its rotation followed by a scaling (bottom right).'%}
+{% include img src='xfig6-13' caption='Flowers image (top left), its transform into polar coordinates (top right), its scaling followed by a rotation (bottom left), its rotation followed by a scaling (bottom right).'%}

 ### Transform 2D 3D